kumoricon/registration/docs/install.md

 Installed to `/opt/registration/bin/`

-- backup.sh: Does a database dump and tars the server's `data` directory in to the timestamped files in the local directory (but does not include the `data` direcotory for the training instance of the service)
+- backup.sh: Does a database dump and tars the server's `data` directory in to the timestamped files in the local directory
 - createdb.sh: Runs PostgreSQL commands to create the two databases.